angulardart/site-angulardart/src/angular/guide/router/index.md

 </div>

-The Angular **router** enables navigation from one [view](/angular/glossary.html#view) to the next as users perform application tasks.
+The Angular **router** enables navigation from one [view](/angular/glossary.html#view) to the next as users perform app tasks.

-This guide covers the router's primary features, illustrating them through the evolution of a small application that you can <live-example>run live</live-example>.
+This guide covers the router's primary features, illustrating them through the evolution of a small app that you can <live-example>run live</live-example>.

 ## Overview

-The browser is a familiar model of application navigation:
+The browser is a familiar model of app navigation:

 - Enter a URL in the address bar and the browser navigates to a corresponding page.
 - Click links on the page and the browser navigates to a new page.